chunloklo/game-dev-projects/README.md

 - Developed in Unity and C#
 - Playtest Video: [link](https://www.youtube.com/watch?v=PNFkTmTP0ak)

+## Reincarnated Hero Trainer

+A strategy card gaame where you guide and grow your summoned hero to victory by influencing the quest board that they see every day

+- GMTK Game Jam 2023 (48 hours)
+- Developed in Unity

 ## Three Days To Launchpad - Lead Programmer and Designer

 A top-down wave defense game played with a custom built slingshot controller